-Condition: At December 31, 2016, two of the Department's UMB Bank Accounts and the Regions Bond Fund Account, were absent from the general ledger.
+Condition: At December 31, 2017, the activity for two of the Department's UMB Bank Accounts were absent from the general ledger.
+This finding was also noted in 2016.

 Cause: The Department did not properly record transactions and maintain accounting records.